 The hexadecimal RGB code of Deep Mauve color is #D473D4.
 This code is composed of a hexadecimal D4 red (212/256), a 73 green (115/256) and a D4 blue component (212/256).
 The decimal RGB color code is rgb(212,115,212).

-List of colors (compact) grey Deep cerise Deep champagne Deep chestnut Deep fuchsia Deep jungle green Deep lemon DeepmauveDeep pink Deep sky blue Deep Space Sparkle Deep Taupe
+List of colors (alphabetical) grey Deep cerise Deep champagne Deep chestnut Deep fuchsia Deep jungle green Deep lemon DeepmauveDeep pink Deep sky blue Deep Space Sparkle Deep Taupe

 Shades of purple "Mauveine" was named after the mauve colored mallow flower, even though it is a much deeper tone of purple than mauve.
 The term "Mauve" in the late 19th century

-Taupe Crayola colored pencils.
-At right is displayed the color mauve taupe.
+Taupe the color mauve taupe.
 The first recorded use of mauve taupe as a color name in English was in 1925.
-The normalized
+The normalized color coordinates for mauve taupe are

 Pelagia noctiluca recognized species in the genus Pelagia.
 It is typically known in English as the mauve stinger, but other common names are purple-striped jelly (causing potential